Admission and application

 - You are offered a place in the Master’s.

-In order to apply you must first make sure you meet the admission requirements of the Master's programme you would like to apply for.
+In order to apply you must first make sure you meet the admission requirements.
 The application procedure then consists of three steps: creating an enrolment application in Studielink, uploading documents in OSIRIS, then the placement procedure.

 Steps

-Step 1: Create an enrolment application in Studielink
+Step 1: Submit an enrolment application in Studielink

 To apply for a Master’s programme, you have to create an account and an enrolment application in Studielink (the national online registration system for Dutch universities).
 First you will be asked to fill in your previous education, then select the programme you wish to apply for in the list that appears.
 In order to submit an enrolment request in Studielink, you will need the following: